-- 1. In a clinical course, if a student's performance is determined by nursing faculty to be unsafe, the student may be removed from the clinical setting which will result in a Notification of Unsatisfactory Progress for unsafe practice. - 2.
+1. In a clinical course, if a student's performance is determined by nursing faculty to be

+- unsafe, the student may be removed from the clinical setting and will meet with their clinical faculty and the Director which may result in dismissal from the program for unsafe practice. - 2.
 If at any time a student's observed behavior or performance raises any questions on the part of nursing faculty about the student's physical, emotional, cognitive, and/or emotional status and/or ability to perform or behave safely and/or appropriately, the faculty will meet immediately with the student, document their observations, and notify the Director.
 A student may be asked to leave a clinical or classroom setting, if the nursing faculty member determines it is warranted.
 When appropriate, site security or its equivalent in clinical settings may be called, in addition. - 3.
 If the student is determined to be unable or unwilling to perform or behave appropriately, the student's emergency contact will be notified.
 The student's emergency contact is responsible for taking the student home.